silinternational/idp-profile-ui/README.md

 The following files can/should be replaced before running the build.

-* `cp app-id.dist.json public/app-id.json` and update the ids appropriately for U2F usage
+* `cp app-id.dist.json public/app-id.json` and update the ids appropriately for WebAuthn usage
 * `public/favicon.ico`
 * `src/assets/logo.png`